open-telemetry/opentelemetry-specification/specification/api-tracing.md

 by providing an `Event` interface or a concrete `Event` definition and an `EventFormatter`.
 If the language supports overloads then this SHOULD be called `AddEvent` otherwise `AddLazyEvent` may be considered.

+Events SHOULD preserve the order in which they're set.
+This will typically match the ordering of the events' timestamps.

 Note that the OpenTelemetry project documents certain ["standard event names and keys"](../semantic-conventions.md) which have prescribed semantic meanings.